kadavris/host_command/README.md

 # Host commands processing library

-Use to create multi-parameter and non-blocking command processor for your device, getting input from host or main controller hardware using Stream class interface.
+Use to create multi-parameter and non-blocking command processor for your device, getting input from the PC host or other MCU hardware over Stream interface.
 E.g.:

         SetRGBColor led1 255 255 255
         LED 3 Off
         LCDTEXT "Hello World!"
         REBOOT
-        etc.

 Intended to be used with Arduino's framework.